Skip to content

 Sandbox tiers

-isolated-vm and dockerode are opt-in peer dependencies — they are not installed by default, so a base install pulls in zero native sandbox code.
-Add them only if you load untrusted code.
+isolated-vm and dockerode are opt-in peer dependencies - they are not installed by default, so a base install pulls in zero native sandbox code.
+Add them only if you load untrusted code; 'none' and 'worker-threads' need nothing extra.

 Sensitivity model